IDify-03/idify/README.md

 ## Prerequisites

 Before running the project, ensure you have the following:
-!!!
-Source libraries requires different compiler version  0.8.20+commit.a1b79de6 Hardhat compiler verion is => (current compiler is 0.8.18+commit.87f61d96.Emscripten.clang) So you can't compile it with the hardhat but you can use Remix Ide to compile the contracts

 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 - [Hardhat](https://hardhat.org/) or another Ethereum development environment set up.